scinii/Bureau-Biota-Internship/README.md

 This code accompanies my Internship report where we studied zooplankton in the Svalbard island.
-Below we may find a list of the different R files and what they do
+Below you may find a list of the different R files and what they do

 - preprocessing.R: functions to create the excel files.
 - utils.R: all the main functions we reuse in the other files.